 The problem, however, didn’t easily remedy itself even with the added personnel.
 As Northridge was built and the farms gradually surrendered to apartment and condominium development, the church building was in need of expansion.
 The interior of the church, which had been repainted in the early 1960s, was also in poor condition.
-The decision was made to remodel the church and expand the choir loft to create additional seating.
-This created an additional 180 seats.
+The decision was made to remodel the church and expand the choir loft, creating additional seating.
 The resulting renovation removed the side and back altars, and created more space in the sanctuary.
 The building was adapted to the new liturgical norms promulgated by the Second Vatican Council and the American Bishops conference.

-Final decisions were put into place in 1994, and the church was made ready for a facelift.
-Daily Mass moved to the Granville Room, one of the two former classrooms.
-Sunday Eucharist was celebrated in the gym from the first weekend of January to the Easter Vigil of that year.
+In 1992, Father Jeff Prasser arrived and plans to renovate the church began again.
+While the work was being done, daily Mass moved to the Granville Room, one of the two former classrooms.
+Sunday Eucharist was celebrated in the gym from the first weekend of January to the Easter Vigil.

-At the end of the century, the Refurbishing Oversee Committee continued its work and developed plans to completely renovate the parish annex, the former school and convent.
-The old convent became the new rectory, as the Lannon stone house of 1938 required more repair than it was worth.
-The former rectory was eventually razed and the space now hosts a number of plantings and parish prayer labyrinth.
-Office space was added to the basement.
-The two old classrooms were joined together as the new “Granville” Room/gathering space.
+At the end of the century, plans were developed to completely renovate the parish annex, the former school and convent.
+The old convent (second floor of the annex) became the new rectory, as the Lannon stone house of 1938 required more repair than it was worth.
+It was razed and the space was host to a number of plantings and parish prayer labyrinth.
+Office space was added to the basement of the annex.
+The two old classrooms were joined together as the new Granville Room.
 Special needs access and restrooms were also provided to the parish during this renovation.
+This work was completed in January 2002.
 A new food pantry was also constructed out of the garage space that was added to the outside of the church in the late 60s.
-In May 2007, the parish offices were moved into the second floor of the church annex.
-This is the space that most recently served as the parish rectory.

 In July 2014, the Christian Formation programs of our three parishes also merged, bringing all grade school and high school students together at St. Catherine.